gtownsie/ACOS-4-5.x-to-6-upgrade/docs/source/index.rst

 +------------------------------------------------+--------------------------------------------------------------+

 Review Boot Order
-****
+*********

 This section describes general guidelines on how ACOS selects the boot image.

 Each ACOS device contains multiple locations where software images can be placed.
-The _Upgrade Process_ table provides an overview of the general upgrade process.
+The "Upgrade Process" table provides an overview of the general upgrade process.

 * When you load a new image onto the ACOS device, you can select the image device (disk or CF) and the area (primary or secondary) on the device.